MakerTobey/OpenMicrofluidics/Open FADS/OpenFADS.md

 SP-01-B6 | LED: Blue (470nm) Rebel LED (LXML-PB02) on a SinkPAD-II 20mm Star Base - 74lm @ 700mA  | 13.08 $US
 10193 | Carclo 8.7° 20 mm Circular Beam Optic - No Holder | 2.60 $US
 10235 | Carclo 20 mm Black Round Optic Holder - Flat Bottom | 0.70 $US
-LXT-S-12 | Pre-Cut, Thermal Adhesive Tape for 20 mm Star LED Assemblies
-- (12 Piece Sheet)| 7.49 $US
+LXT-S-12 | Pre-Cut, Thermal Adhesive Tape for 20 mm Star LED Assemblies - (12 Piece Sheet)| 7.49 $US
 N30-10B | 30 mm Square x 10 mm High Alpha Heat Sink - 14.0 °C/W 10193 Carclo 8.7° 20 mm Circular Beam Optic - No Holder | 5.72 $US
-LP-01 | Assembly Press for Mounting Single Rebel LED Assemblies to a Heatsink | 0.00 $US
-| Shipping to Europe | 21.01 $USD
+LP-01 | Assembly Press for Mounting Single Rebel LED Assemblies to a Heatsink | 0.00 $US shipping | Shipping to Europe | 21.01 $USD

 ## fast and sensitive fluorescence detection
 It requires a fast and very sensitive detector for the fluorescent signal.
 This is commonly a PMT (photomultiplier tube), but now there are cheaper and less-easy-to-break APDs (avalanche photodiode)s.
 Individually they should cost in the order of magnitude of a hundred Euro, but they need to be hosted on a controller, cooling, etc. unit with appropriate connector, which usually spikes the cost to thousands.
 However, now there is work on an open source APD controller: